Ezema/quizngaged/README.md

 Agile module group 29 - "QuizNgaged" Application

+## Live app

+Quizngaged is now live at www.quizngaged.ga

 ## Rules

 * Only commit to main changes that are finished and don't break the access to the overall app